Positive Indexing

 Power/Handle Grip . . .

-- Handle Grip- Grasping the knife handle in a way that places the palm on top of the handle with fingers & thumb to either side.
+- Handle Grip...
+Place the palm on top of the handle with fingers & thumb to either side.

-- These grip styles yields a comfortable wrist angle & a larger area to apply cutting force.
+- These grip styles yield a comfortable wrist angle & a larger area to apply cutting force.

 Pinch Grip . . .

-- A traditional blade-centric pinch grip is the safer preferred option, for cooks & chefs but not ideal.
+- A traditional blade-centric pinch grip is the preferred option for cooks & chefs, but not ideal for many reasons.

 - DBx-Pinch Grip Handles are sized & contoured for a comfortable, high-strength grip, which leads to a consistent grasp.